taskless/taskless/docs/get-started/express.md

 2. The `payload`, as was defined during your `createQueue` function

 When you enqueue this job, Taskless will moments later call `/queues/echo` with the payload `{ "content": "This is a sample message" }` at least once, and will confirm it receives a `200` response code.

+## Errors

+By default, returning from your job handler will be seen as a successful call, regardless of return value.
+If you throw an error or have an unhandled exception, it will be caught by Taskless and the job will be marked as a failing call with the number of retries you specified at the queue and job level.

 ## Next